Sampling exactly from the normal distribution: von Neumann's algorithm

 \section{von Neumann's algorithm}

-I start with a brief proof of von Neumann's algorithm and an improvement to it.
-The crucial step is step V3.
+I begin by reviewing von Neummann's algorithm, because this is the basis of the method for sampling from the normal distribution.

+\algbegin Algorithm V (von Neumann).
+Samples $E$ from the exponential distribution $e^{-x}$ for $x > 0$. \algstep V1.
+[Initialize rejection count.]
+Set $l\leftarrow 0$. \algstep V2.
+[Sample fraction.]
+Set $x \leftarrow U$, where $U$ is a uniform deviate $U \in (0,1)$. \algstep V3.
+[Generate a run.]
+Sample uniform deviates $U_1, U_2, \ldots$ and determine the maximum value $n \ge 0$ such that $x > U_1 > U_2 > \ldots > U_n$. \algstep V4.
+[Test length of run.]
+If $n$ is odd set, $l \leftarrow l + 1$ and go to step V2. \algstep V5.
+[Combine integer and fraction.]
+Otherwise ($n$ is even), set $y \leftarrow l + x$. \algstep V6.
+[Return result.]
+Set $E \leftarrow y$. \algend (Because the algorithm generates continuous random deviates, there's no distinction between the inequalities $x \ge 0$ and $x > 0$ or the intervals $(0,1)$ and $[0,1]$.)
+According to von Neumann, this algorithm was suggested by the game of Black Jack and this connection is made plain in the slightly different formulation given in \citet[\S26.8.6.c(2)]{abramowitz65}.

+The crucial step of the algorithm is V3, which is discussed in some detail by \citet[\S3.4.1.C(3)]{Knuth98}.
 The probability that $U_1, \ldots, U_n$ are all less than $x$ is $x^n$ (provided that $x \in [0,1]$).
 The probability that, in addition, they are in descending order (one of the possible $n!$ permutations) is $x^n/n!$.
 For the condition to hold for a sequence of $n+1$ numbers, it must hold for the first $n$ of them; therefore the probability that the length of the longest decreasing sequence is $n$ is $x^n/n! - x^{n+1}/(n+1)!$.
 For a given $x$, the probability that $n$ is even is

 while the probability that $n$ is odd (averaged over $x$) is $1 - \int_0^1 e^{-x} \,\d x = e^{-1}$.
 Thus the probability that the algorithm terminates with a particular value of $l$ and $x$ is $\exp\bigl(-(l + x)\bigr)$ as required.